Clash of Titans

 Paul Brown became a legend in Ohio as a high school coach.
 The native of Norwalk OH became head football coach at Massillon Washington High School at age 23.
 His teams lost only 10 games in 11 seasons.

 When Ohio State had enough of Coach Francis Schmidt, Brown became the overwhelming choice of Buckeye fans as the replacement.
-But the leading candidate was Don Faurot of Missouri.
+However, the leading candidate was Don Faurot of Missouri.
 But the Ohio High School Football Coaches Association endorsed Brown for the position with an implied threat that they would steer their top players away from Ohio State if he was not given the position.
 So OSU Athletic Director Lynn St. John, who had wanted to hire a coach with college experience, changed his tune and signed "The Massillon Miracle Man."

 Ohio State (dark jersies) runs an end sweep.
 (University of Missouri Savitar Yearbook Class Of 1942) Ohio State Stifles Mizzou's New Offense